clivetong/Talks/ProbabilisticAndApproximate/README.md

 ### [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog)

 - Based on the original [Flajolet-Martin algorithm](https://en.wikipedia.org/wiki/Flajolet%E2%80%93Martin_algorithm)
-- Estimate the number of distinct elements in a multi-set
+- Estimate distinct elements in a multi-set
     - [How to Count a Billion Distinct objects using only 1.5KB of memory](http://highscalability.com/blog/2012/4/5/big-data-counting-how-to-count-a-billion-distinct-objects-us.html)

 ---